 Conclusion: STC Ratings for Windows

-Finally, now that I’ve introduced you to STC and different types of window insulation, it is my hope that you will manage to find the best possible option for your home and finally be noise-free.
+Finally, now that I’ve introduced you to STC and different types of window insulation, it is my hope that you will manage to find the best possible option for your home and finally get rid of unwanted noise.

 Laminated glass is my personal favorite for noise reduction, regardless of its price.

-It has the highest STC rating compared to all other types of glass, which is why it can be a great investment on your part to make it your choice.
+It has the highest STC rating compared to all other types of glass, which is why it can be a great investment on your part to make it your choice for sound reduction.

-Whether you’ll choose to double glaze your windows, or to use dissimilar or laminated glass is up to you.
+Whether you’ll choose to double glaze your windows use triple pane glass, or to use dissimilar or laminated glass is up to you.

 As you’ve had the chance to see, each option has its advantages and disadvantages, and they all have different STC ratings, you just have to pick an option that is the most appropriate for you and your home.